hall-n/hall-n.github.io/Thesis/Thesis.md

-**Title**:  Tokugawa Travel: Authorities' Lenience towards Peasant Pilgrimage **Other title ideas**:
+**Title**:  Tokugawa Travel: Authorities' Lenience Pilgrimage and Tourism **
+Other title ideas**:
-- Understanding the rise of peasant pilgrimage: The bakufu and daimyo's laxity against an emerging tourism industry
+- Understanding the rise of peasant pilgrimage: The bakufu and daimyo's lenience against an emerging tourism industry
-- Understanding Edo Period Tourism: Tokugawa's laxity of peasant pilgrimage
+- Understanding Edo Period Tourism: Tokugawa's lenience of peasant pilgrimage
 - Tokugawa Lenience of Peasant Pilgrimage
-- Lenience of the Tokugawa Bakufu Towards Tourism from Peasant
+- Lenience of the Tokugawa Bakufu Towards Tourism and Pilgrimage

 ### Table of Contents
 - [Abstract](#abstract)